 During the admissions process, the veteran/eligible person will complete a "Record of Veteran Previous Education and Training" form.
 Students with previous experience and/or training in any of the subject areas included in their program of enrollment may of courses in order to satisfy program requirements or to receive advanced standing in their program.
-Morning and afternoon students attend school 22.5 hours per week and evening students attend 15 hours per week.
-As mandated by the Department of
+All students attend school 22.5 hours per week.